 \section{The two overdamped limits}

 Since the dynamics of the overdamped OUP are obtained as the limit $m/\gamma\to 0$ from the underdamped OUP (as, e.g., in Eq.~\eqref{underdamped SDE x 1d}) \cite{Risken1989,Gardiner1985}, one would assume that the thermal relaxation asymmetry in the overdamped case is contained as a special case of the underdamped one.
-While this is indeed the case, taking this limit surprisingly reveals an ambiguity (but \emph{not} a contradiction) in the overdamped energetics, that we outline and reconcile two ways of quantifying the energetics of in the overdamped limit.
+While this is indeed the case, taking this limit surprisingly reveals an ambiguity (but \emph{not} a contradiction) in the overdamped energetics.
+Here, we outline and reconcile two ways of quantifying the energetics of in the overdamped limit.

 The key characteristic of the overdamped limit is that the timescale of velocity relaxation approaches $0$, i.e., the velocities instantly relax to a Gaussian distribution with variance $\propto T$.
 Recall that we consider the initial condition of the thermal relaxation process to correspond to the steady state at temperature $T_i$.
 Then the relaxation process happens at temperature $T$ and the position and velocity approach a variance $\propto T$ starting from $\propto T_i$.
 However, in the overdamped description, the velocities do not appear explicitly and are at temperature $T$ always assumed to be at variance $\propto T$.
 Therefore, the existing overdamped literature addressing the thermal relaxation asymmetry \cite{Lapolla2020PRL,Dieball2023PRR,Ibanez2024NP} does \textit{not} account for the free energy released upon relaxation of the velocities from variance $\propto T_i$ to $\propto T$.
 One could also say that the overdamped literature \cite{Lapolla2020PRL,Dieball2023PRR,Ibanez2024NP} assumes velocity relaxation (occurring instantaneously at $t=0$) to occur \emph{before} the temperature quench (also happening instantaneously at $t=0$).
 The reason why we are able to detect this here is because we incorporate it in, and derive from, the more general underdamped (phase-space) framework.